Festival Information

 Knockengorroch Festival is a camping festival, please bring your own equipment.

-• General Camping – Large flat fields with space for tents and vehicles.
-Distances to the main stage vary from 45m to 800m depending on pitch.
+• General camping: Large, open fields used for tents and vehicles.
+Walking distances to the main stage vary, typically ranging from around 45m to 800m depending on pitch location.

-• Glamping (Red Kite Yurts) – Yurts and bell tents with groundsheet, carpet, fairy lights, and optional bedding.
-Book here.
+• Glamping (Red Kite Yurts): Pre-pitched yurts and bell tents with flooring, lighting, and optional bedding.
+Bookings are managed independently via Red Kite Yurts.

-• Dogs must be kept on a lead at all times and cleaned up after.
-Non-compliance may result in being asked to leave the site.
+• Dogs are permitted but must be kept on a lead at all times and cleaned up after.

-• Accessible toilets across the site, including in the accessible campsite.
+• Accessible toilets located across the site, including within the accessible campsite.

-• 24-hour first aid, welfare tent, and refrigerated storage for medication.
+• 24-hour first aid and welfare support, with refrigerated storage available for medication.

 Packing Checklist: